-A sinful brownie layer, topped with peanut butter cups and a peanut butter fudge crispy layer on top.
+A rich brownie layer, topped with peanut butter cups and a peanut butter fudge crispy layer on top.

 Begin with a dense chocolate brownie base.
 My homemade brownie recipe is your standard fudgy, chewy brownie.
 Tastes like fudge and chocolate frosting in one.